justjake/quickjs-emscripten/doc/quickjs-emscripten-core/classes/QuickJSDeferredPromise.md

 Calling this method after calling [dispose](QuickJSDeferredPromise.md#dispose) is a no-op.

-Note that after rejecting a promise, you may need to call [[QuickJSContext.executePendingJobs]] to propagate the result to the promise's callbacks.
+Note that after rejecting a promise, you may need to call [QuickJSRuntime#executePendingJobs](QuickJSRuntime.md#executependingjobs) to propagate the result to the promise's callbacks.

 #### Parameters